Richard Paul Matsch: Federal judicial service

 Matsch was nominated by President Richard Nixon on January 31, 1974, to a seat on the United States District Court for the District of Colorado vacated by Judge Olin Hatfield Chilson.
 He was confirmed by the United States Senate on March 1, 1974, and received his commission on March 8, 1974.
 He served as Chief Judge from 1994 to 2000.
 He assumed senior status on July 1, 2003.

 Notable cases

 In 1987, Matsch presided over the trials of two members of The Order, neo-Nazi terrorists who assassinated radio host Alan Berg in 1984.
 He handed down 150-year sentences to both defendants.

 Matsch presided over the trials of Oklahoma City bombing defendants Timothy McVeigh and Terry Nichols.
 The case was moved to Colorado from Oklahoma after a change of venue.

 Matsch was also the judge in a lawsuit (Phillips et al. vs. Lucky Gunner) in Denver where Sandy and Lonnie Phillips, whose daughter, Jessica Ghawi, was one of 12 people killed in the 2012 Aurora, Colorado, shooting.
 Matsch dismissed the case and ordered that Sandy and Lonnie Phillips pay $220,000 in legal costs.

+Matsch also presided over the Cook v.
+Rockwell International Corp., the long-running federal class-action litigation arising from contamination at the Rocky Flats Plant.
+The lawsuit, filed by thousands of nearby property owners, alleged that plutonium and other hazardous substances released during weapons production had contaminated surrounding properties.
+Following a lengthy trial, a jury returned a verdict in favor of the plaintiffs, making the case one of the most significant environmental contamination lawsuits associated with Rocky Flats.

+In 1996, Matsch declined a petition by members of the Rocky Flats special grand jury seeking release from their secrecy obligations so they could publicly discuss the investigation.